cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 `galyleo launch --account htl179 --qos hotel --cpus 1 --memory 8 --time-limit 00:30:00 --partition hotel --conda-env base --env-modules slurm/tscc/23.02.7 --conda-init /tscc/nfs/home/yourUsername/anaconda3/etc/profile.d/conda.sh`

-We are opening a Jupyter notebook in a conda environment that you created.
+We are opening a Jupyter notebook in the base environment.

-Create a new notebook called hello_notebook in your hello_world scripts folder from inside jupyter.
+Create a new notebook called hello_notebook from inside jupyter.

 Specify that you are using a Python3 kernel.